Create a blog

 Walther H Diechmann

-Got on the train just about when the IBM PC 5150 got introduced and never really got of again - switched to Apple Mac in about 2006 though, and never looked back.
+Got on the train just about when the IBM PC 5150 got introduced and never really got off again - switched to macOS about 2006 though, and never looked back.
 It's been such a ride!

 Silkeborg, Denmark